Nivalis-Git/CISC.3140_Lab3-1/README.md

 ## Instructions (Linux)
 To generate the data representation, GNU Make and GNU awk must be installed.

-Move to the directory in which you keep the repository, and enter the command:
+Move to the directory in which you placed the repository, and enter the command:
 ```
 make
 ```